CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Introduction

-To address the challenges of recovering with a known desired grasp, we present Contact-Aware Dynamic Recovery (CADRE), a reinforcement learning approach that incorporates contact information in its observation space.
-Our work is based on the importance of contact in dexterous manipulation~\cite{jin2024complementarity, cheng2021contact, chen2021trajectotree, grady2021contactopt}.
+To address the challenges of dynamic recovery and generalization across shapes, we present Contact-Aware Dynamic Recovery (CADRE), a reinforcement learning approach that incorporates contact information in its observation space and reward definition.
+Our work is based on the importance of contact in dexterous manipulation~\cite{jin2024complementarity, cheng2021contact, grady2021contactopt}.
 CADRE is motivated by the insight that maintaining consistent contact behaviors across different object geometries is one of the fundamental factors for successful generalization.
-To achieve this capability, contact information is derived from Neural Descriptor Fields (NDF)~\cite{simeonov2022neural, simeonov2023se}, which captures the geometric correspondence between 3D coordinates and the object point clouds.
+To achieve this capability, contact information is derived from Neural Descriptor Fields (NDF)~\cite{simeonov2022neural}, which captures the geometric correspondence between 3D coordinates and the object point clouds.
 CADRE leverages NDF features as implicit contact information for dexterous manipulation.
 NDF features of a predefined set of keypoints on the hand are used to characterize the grasp configuration.
 This approach provides comprehensive contact modeling for both regions that should be in contact (e.g., fingertips) and regions where contact should be avoided (e.g., palm).
+Crucially, CADRE uses this same implicit representation not only to observe the grasp, but to formulate the recovery objective.
+To define task-appropriate recovery states, we propose to learn an Implicit Recovery Affordance (IRA) from a small set of task demonstrations.
+By applying Noise Contrastive Estimation (NCE)~\cite{gutmann2010noise} to these NDF-encoded demonstrations, we contrastively learn a dense energy landscape of successful grasps for recovery.
+This learned affordance guides the policy to catch objects using task-appropriate grasps despite changes in object geometries. \looseness=-1